netmindz/AuroraDrop-LXP/README.md

 ## Introduction

 AuroraDrop LXP currently works *only* with HUB75 matrix panels and an INMP441 microphone.
-The goal of this fork is to make a functional display with zero interaction on the end-user's part. /This means no web server, no network audio, no TFT displays, no LED strips, etc./
+The goal of this fork is to make a functional display with zero interaction on the end-user's part. *This means no web server, no network audio, no TFT displays, no LED strips, etc.*

 Major goals of this fork are: